+The laboratory notebook is to be turned in to the research advisor on the last day of the rotation.
 After each of the three required rotations, students present 10-minute rotation talks in which they briefly describe their rotation projects, including the background and goals underlying the project, any specific accomplishments achieved during the rotation period, and possible next steps.
-The students should submit a draft of their presentation to the rotation advisor one week before their talk is scheduled and invite the advisor to attend once the student has been notified of their scheduled time slot (approximately one week in advance).
-These talks will be scheduled for lunchtime (or evening) meetings and attended by first-year BCB graduate students, the graduate advising committee, and any interested faculty.
+The students should submit a draft of their presentation to the rotation advisor one week before their talk and invite the advisor to attend once the student has been notified of their scheduled time slot (approximately one week in advance).
+These talks will be attended by first-year BCB graduate students, the graduate advising committee, and any interested faculty.
 Individual labs also may have rotating graduate students present their results to other lab members in a group-meeting format.
-It is advisable to ask the rotation advisor for an opportunity to give the rotation talk in the lab group-meeting format in advance, because this provides an opportunity to practice the presentation, to receive suggestions from lab members, and to make sure the talk stays within the allotted 10-minute time frame.
+It is advisable to ask the rotation advisor for an opportunity to give the rotation talk in the group-meeting format in advance, because this provides an opportunity to practice the presentation, to receive suggestions from lab members, and to make sure the talk stays within the allotted 10-minute time frame.
 The advising committee encourages the first-year students to be an active audience and ask questions/provide suggestions to their peers.

-A grade of S (satisfactory) or U (unsatisfactory) will be given for each rotation (BIOS 701/702) based on motivation and effort in the lab, completion of the written report, and completion of the rotation talk.
+A grade of S (satisfactory) or U (unsatisfactory) will be given for each rotation (BIOS 701/702) based on motivation and effort in the lab and completion of the rotation talk.

-6. Selecting A Thesis Advisor
+6. SELECTING A THESIS ADVISOR